aaa-blog/aaa-blog.github.io/_posts/2024-06-18-dem-data-gov-p2.md

 A Data Governance Office (DGO) drives the work program.
 Other participants include decision-making councils, data stewards embedded in work program activities, and beneficiaries of the program who provide decision-makers and stewards.

-For Framework Components find details "[here](https://datagovernance.com/the-dgi-data-governance-framework/dgi-data-governance-framework-components/ "here").
+For Framework Components find details [here](https://datagovernance.com/the-dgi-data-governance-framework/dgi-data-governance-framework-components/ "here").

 <!-- more -->

-###### Con
+####### Other Frameworks

+Over the years, number of thought leaders have created & shared impeccable body of knowledge with practitioners.
+Few examples would be - [Non-Invasive Data Governance Framework](https://datagovernance.com/the-dgi-data-governance-framework/dgi-data-governance-framework-components/ "Non-Invasive Data Governance Framework") or the one from [NASCIO](https://datagovernance.com/the-dgi-data-governance-framework/dgi-data-governance-framework-components/ "NASCIO").
+May be topic for blog for another day :)

+###### We touched on important topic of strategy implementing DG program for enterprises formally.
+This is very essential step for long term success of the initiative.
+Frameworks gave us system of ideas for guiding subsequent analysis and decision making.

 <!-- more -->

-###### If you learned something new and/or like the blog, give me a thumbs-up & connect with me on socials.
+###### If you learned something new and/or like the blog, give me a thumbs-up on LinkedIn & connect with me on socials.

 [LinkedIn](https://www.linkedin.com/in/thakkarrahul01 "Rahul Thakkar")